Tibetan Buddhism: Pāramitā

 The practice of dāna (giving) while traditionally referring to offerings of food to the monastics can also refer to the ritual offering of bowls of water, incense, butter lamps and flowers to the Buddhas and Bodhisattvas on a shrine or household altar.
-Similar offerings are also given to other beings such as hungry ghosts, dakinis, protector deities, local divinities etc.
+Similar offerings are also given to other beings such as hungry ghosts, dakinis, protector deities, and local divinities.

 Like other forms of Mahayana Buddhism, the practice of the five precepts and bodhisattva vows is part of Tibetan Buddhist moral (sila) practice.
 In addition to these, there are also numerous sets of Tantric vows, termed samaya, which are given as part of Tantric initiations.

 Compassion (karuṇā) practices are also particularly important in Tibetan Buddhism.
 One of the foremost authoritative texts on the Bodhisattva path is the Bodhisattvacaryāvatāra by Shantideva.
 In the eighth section entitled Meditative Concentration, Shantideva describes meditation on Karunā as thus:

 A popular compassion meditation in Tibetan Buddhism is tonglen (sending and taking love and suffering respectively).
 Practices associated with Chenrezig (Avalokiteshvara), also tend to focus on compassion.